City of Thieves (novel): Plot

 The following morning, Lev and Kolya investigate a rumor of an old man keeping chickens on a roof.
 They discover the corpse of the old man, and the old man's sickly grandson still guarding a chicken coop.
-The child initially refuses Lev and Kolya's offers of help but ultimately offers them the last chicken he's been keeping warm under his coat.
+The child initially refuses Lev and Kolya's offers of help but ultimately offers them the last chicken he has been keeping warm under his coat.
 They take the chicken back to Sonya's in the hopes it will lay eggs in time, until one of the doctors returns and explains that the "chicken" is actually a rooster.

-The next morning Kolya wakes Lev and says they're going to walk to a poultry collective in Mga.
+The next morning Kolya wakes Lev and says they are going to walk to a poultry collective in Mga.
 As they walk, Kolya shares more about The Courtyard Hound and they discuss Lev's father, a famous writer who was killed by the NKVD.
-As night falls, Kolya admits they're going the wrong way.
+As night falls, Kolya admits they are going the wrong way.
 They find a farmhouse, and inside they see four teenage girls dancing.
 After a brief standoff with the girls, Lev realizes that the girls are being kept as sex slaves by members of a Nazi death squad called the Einsatzgruppen.
-When Kolya asks the girls why they haven't fled, they are told of a young girl favored by the Germans who tried to run away, but was caught, tortured, and murdered by an Einsatzgruppen officer named Abendroth.
+When Kolya asks the girls why they have not fled, they are told of a young girl favored by the Germans who tried to run away, but was caught, tortured, and murdered by officer Abendroth.
 Lev and Kolya decide to kill the Nazis when they come later that night.

 When the Nazis arrive that night, they are ambushed by Russian partisan fighters outside.
-Lev is intrigued to find that the partisans' best sniper, Vika, is a girl, and she's also Jewish.
+Lev is intrigued to find that the partisans' best sniper, Vika, is a girl.
 Lev and Kolya follow the partisans to hunt Abendroth.
 As they walk, Kolya tells Lev more about The Courtyard Hound and Lev realizes the book is actually Kolya's own work in progress.
 That night, they hide at a safe house where Kolya confesses to Lev that he was actually accused of desertion because he spent New Year's Eve searching for a woman to have sex with, and failed to return to his unit in time.